Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-Victor.md

 Took AP Macro during Class time
 Continued work on slidedeck researching history of RFC 6238 Attempted to work on main python file to make a small tweak but waiting on intra-team communication

+### 2025-05-23 - Research and slidedecks

+Researched security vulnerabilities in RFC 6238
+Added findings to slidedeck

+### 2025-05-24 - Research

+Researched what RFC even stands for and who maintains it Added findings to slidedeck

+### 2025-05-25 - Authy

+Figured out how to better use the authy app
+How QR code functions
+This allows for demo of our project and of industry apps

+### 2025-05-26 - Final touches

+Finished up slidedeck